bDunph/ImmersAV/README.md

 # ImmersAV
 by Bryan Dunphy

+With special thanks to Prof. Mick Grierson and Dr. Simon Katan for their guidance in the development of the toolkit.

 ImmersAV is an open source toolkit for immersive audiovisual composition.
 It was built around a focused approach to composition based on generative audio, raymarching and interactive machine learning techniques.
 Here are two examples of work created with the toolkit:

 [obj_#3](https://youtu.be/RdvezMCTt-I)